HolyCorn-Software/modernuser/modernuser-changes.md

 .

-Improved UI of inline-profile widget.
+Improved stability of the inline-profile widget.